nbfc-linux/nbfc-qt/README.md

 For **configuring** and **starting** the NBFC service, run `sudo nbfc-qt`.

 For controlling the fans using the system tray app, run `nbfc-qt-tray`.
-This does not required root priviliges.
+This does not required root privileges.

 Screenshots
 -----------